Virtual Icebreakers to Use in Remote Meetings

 You Can Continue to Build the Team Working From Home

-In fact, this pandemic is making employers rethink the amount of time that employees spend in the office.
+In fact, this crisis is making employers rethink the amount of time that employees spend in the office.
 So, moving forward, it’s likely that these virtual icebreakers will serve you well over time.
 With the continuing acceleration of the capability of technology, you can expect to have colleagues working remotely from all over the country—if not the world—as the battle for specific talents, skills, and experience escalates.

 Virtual Icebreakers Help Build Relationships